 Kenya's coffee industry is built on unique cultivars, meticulous processing, and a transparent auction system that rewards quality above all.

 Kenya's iconic SL-28 and SL-34 cultivars were developed at Scott Agricultural Laboratories in the 1930s.
 Bred for drought resistance and cup quality, they produce the intense blackcurrant and citrus notes that define Kenyan coffee worldwide.
+These varietals remain the backbone of Kenya's specialty coffee industry.

 Kenya uses a transparent coffee auction system at the Nairobi Coffee Exchange.
 This system rewards quality — the best lots command premium prices, incentivizing farmers to invest in processing and cherry selection.
+It is one of the most merit-based systems in the coffee world.

 Kenyan coffees are graded by bean size: AA (largest), AB, PB (peaberry).
 While AA gets the most attention, AB and peaberry lots often score just as high in cupping — size doesn't always determine quality.
+Peaberry lots in particular can concentrate flavor in remarkable ways.